Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 #### Gradient Boosting Decision Tree

+One of the frequently asked questions is `What's the basic idea behind gradient boosting?` and the answer from [https://explained.ai/gradient-boosting/faq.html] is the best one I know:
+> Instead of creating a single powerful model, boosting combines multiple simple models into a single **composite model**.
+The idea is that, as we introduce more and more simple models, the overall model becomes stronger and stronger.
+In boosting terminology, the simple models are called weak models or weak learners.
+> To improve its predictions, gradient boosting looks at the difference between its current approximation,$\hat{y}$ , and the known correct target vector, $y$, which is called the residual, $y-\hat{y}$.
+It then trains a weak model that maps feature vector $x$  to that residual vector.
+Adding a residual predicted by a weak model to an existing model's approximation nudges the model towards the correct target.
+Adding lots of these nudges, improves the overall models approximation.
 ![golf](https://explained.ai/gradient-boosting/images/golf-dir-vector.png)

+It is the first solution to the question that if weak learner is equivalent to strong learner.

 ***

 * Initialize $f_0(x)=\arg\min_{\gamma} L(\mathrm{d}_i,\gamma)$;
 * For $t = 1, 2, \dots, T$:
    +  Compute